jebrosen/moznetpocalypse-faq/README.md

 * freenode/##rust, oftc/#rust

-### Miscellaneous rust rooms Unofficial channels and specific topic channels
+### Miscellaneous rust rooms, unofficial channels, and specific topic channels
 such as #rust-offtopic, #rust-(language), #rust-networking will have to find new homes.
 Some users or channels will likely go to another IRC server such as OFTC or freenode, some to community-maintained servers on Discord, matrix,